jpetitcolas/jpetitcolas.github.com/_posts/2016-01-23-webpack-html-plugin-in-a-nutshell.md

     <img src="/img/posts/html-webpack-plugin/on-my-machine-it-works.jpg" alt="On my machine, it works!" title="On my machine, it works!" />
 </p>

-Of course, you can simply `sed` your build output, or use two several indexes (an `index.dev.html` and an `index.html` files), but that's far to be optimal.
+Of course, you can simply `sed` your build output, or use two distinct indexes (an `index.dev.html` and an `index.html` files), but that's far from optimal.
 And what about adding some cache busters at each generation?

-That's where the [HTML Webpack Plugin]((https://github.com/ampedandwired/html-webpack-plugin)) comes into play.
+That's where the [HTML Webpack Plugin](https://github.com/ampedandwired/html-webpack-plugin) comes into play.

 ## HTML Webpack Plugin: the Right Way to Load your HTML Template